mrismanaziz/Reforestation/README.md

-## How come a man driving a train got struck by lightning?
-He was a good conductor.
+## Do you want a brief explanation of what an acorn is?
+In a nutshell, it's an oak tree.